TheJacksonLaboratory/FunDataR/4_learning/2_regression.md

   classification tasks (where the response is categorical) but can also be used for regression with a continuous response.
 In the case of classification, SVMs try to **maximize the margin** between the classes.
-That is, if the classes are perfectly separable by a continuous curve (surface in higher dimensions, the boundary curve between them is drawn so as to split the two classes correctly in a way that maximizes the distance between the boundary and the observations in either class that lay nearest the boundary.
+That is, if the classes are perfectly separable by a continuous curve (surface in higher dimensions), the boundary curve between them is drawn so as to split the two classes correctly in a way that maximizes the distance between the boundary and the observations in either class that lay nearest the boundary.
 This process results in a few observations in each class that are closest